 The Megatherium is believed to have gone extinct sometime during the 16th century and is described as walking on four legs, but capable of standing on its hind legs, measuring at least nine feet in length.
 It’s said to have had huge claws that appeared to be backward to dig up vegetation.
 There’s even evidence of massive scent glands on its stomach that may have been mistaken for a second mouth.
 Perhaps it would explain the creature’s token horrific stench.
 Unlike the mapinguari, the Megatherium was said to be a vegetarian.

 The world is replete with strange, wondrous, and fear-provoking creatures, and the Amazon is no exception.
-Of course, there is no telling what the mapinguary actually is, but like so many of the wild and elusive monsters of legend, its unfortunate reputation — and stench — precedes it.
-Jungle explorers would be best served retreating at the first malodorous hint, and taking the advice of tribal leader Domingos Parintintin who said that “…the best thing to do if you see one is climb a tree and hide.”
+Of course, there is no telling what the mapinguari actually is, but like so many of the wild and elusive monsters of legend, its unfortunate reputation — and stench — precedes it.
+Jungle explorers would be best served to retreat at the first malodorous hint, and taking the advice of tribal leader Domingos Parintintin who said that “…the best thing to do if you see one is climb a tree and hide.”
 And, you know, take a few photographs while you’re up there.

 Environmental correspondent Ian Johnston reported that “a new species is being discovered in the Amazon every two days, from fire-tailed titi monkeys and yellow-moustached lizards to pink river dolphins and honeycomb-patterned stingrays.
 And “the astonishing rate of new finds showed scientists had still only scratched the surface of all the ‘incredible species’ that live there.”
-Perhaps the mapinguary is next on the list if the Amazon survives long enough to reveal its secrets.
+Perhaps the mapinguari is next on the list, if the Amazon survives long enough to reveal its secrets.